Celil Oker

 Celil Oker (1952 – 5 May 2019) was a Turkish crime fiction writer.

 Biography

 After studying at Talas Amerikan Junior School, he graduated from Tarsus American High School.
 Subsequently, he moved to Istanbul and studied at Boğaziçi University.
 After graduating from the English Language and Literature department in 1971, he worked as a translator, journalist and encyclopedia writer.
 He transferred to advertising as a copywriter in various prominent agencies.
 After more than a decade as a partner in an agency he co-founded, he quit the industry in 1999.
 Subsequently he worked as a full-time lecturer in the Communication Faculty of Istanbul Bilgi University.
 He married and he has two children.
-In 2004, Celil Oker, Pınar Kur, Elif Safak, Murathan Mungan and Faruk Ulay wrote a novel.
+In 2004, Celil Oker, Pınar Kür, Elif Şafak, Murathan Mungan and Faruk Ulay wrote a novel.
 Five authors each of whom continued to write when the other one left it unfinished.
 He died in Istanbul on May 5, 2019.